 • It’s OK if baby has food on their face – work on cleaning it gently after the meal is over.
 It’s important for babies to get messy and to touch food with their skin.

-#4 Staying on purees for too long.
+Pitfall #4 Staying on purees for too long.

-Once you feel confident in your baby’s eating abilities with purees, play around with lumpier foods like mashed fruit or veggies, soft finger foods like cooked green beans, or ground meat.
 Spoon-feeding pureed food should be a short stage in your baby’s eating experience.
 Your baby won’t be able to pick up small pieces of food until they have their pincer grasp, but they can get longer, strip-shaped foods starting at 6 months.

 Side note: keep in mind that baby food pouches are still pureed food, and they don’t offer a sensory experience for the eater like chewing real food.
 However, for many families they can have a place.
 If you want to use pouches, make sure that your baby is also exposed to those foods in their whole form.

-#5 Spoon or hand-feeding your toddler.
+Pitfall #5: Spoon or hand-feeding your toddler.

-Barring developmental or medical challenges, most toddlers should self feed without being hand or spoon fed by a parent by 12-14 months.
+Barring developmental or medical challenges, most toddlers should self-feed without being hand- or spoon-fed by a parent by 12-14 months.
 Some parents of older toddlers hand-feed them regularly in order to “get them to eat,” and we completely understand the fear behind trusting that your child will, in fact, eat when they’re hungry.
 However, keep this in mind: hand-feeding toddlers doesn’t allow them to decide how much to eat and can start to interfere with their hunger and fullness cues.
 It also prevents your toddler from practicing age-appropriate feeding skills. if they’re not feeding themselves, barring medical or developmental issues, they might be missing out on sensory and motor-development experiences.
 If you need strategies to help with your picky toddler, check out our online Toddler & Kid course.

 When spoon-feeding an infant who starts to grab for the spoon, instead of getting frustrated, try to celebrate this huge developmental milestone!
 Your baby is showing you that they want to start feeding themself – remember, that’s the goal!
 Check out this video of a parent appropriately responding to her baby’s desire to self-feed:

-In this next video, watch how mom hands baby a loaded NumNum GOOtensil, which is designed to encourage babies to self feed.
+In this next video, watch how mom hands baby a loaded NumNum GOOtensil, which is designed to encourage babies to self-feed.
 The center of the GOOtensil is hollow and allows purees or other smooth textures to be captured without worrying about which side of the utensil is “up,” and the handle is short – perfect for baby’s hands.

 Need more help feeding your baby?
 Check out our online Infant Course, and get practical, professional help letting your baby learn to feed themself!